Guo-Lingjun/guo-lingjun.github.io/_pages/about.md

 author_profile: true
 ---

 Guo is a PhD candidate in Industrial and Systems Engineering at Lehigh University.
-He is a student member of the [OptML Lab](https://optml.lehigh.edu), working on the development of algorithms for nonlinear, nonconvex problems with stochastic constraints.
-His Ph.D. thesis has a cross-interest among the following areas:
+He is a student member of the [OptML Lab](https://optml.lehigh.edu), advised by Prof. Frank Edward Curtis and Prof. Daniel P. Ronbinson.
+He works on the development of algorithms for nonlinear, nonconvex problems with stochastic constraints.
+His thesis has a cross-interest among the following areas:
 - constrained optimization
 - stochastic optimization
 - nonlinear optimization